cube-alchemy/cube-alchemy/docs/concepts/context-state.md

 One way of dealing with this is by storing the already initialized hypercube (eg. using pickle) and then retrieving it later on when a user needs it.
 In this case it is better if you do not store the `Default` on disk and instead you set it once the hypercube is loaded.

-Make sure if this is the case that you perform *cube.set_context_state('Default') *right after loading it, so the default state will be present and work.
+Make sure if this is the case that you perform *cube.set_context_state('Default') *right after loading it, so the default state will be present and the hypercube will work properly.